-1982 England: First-winter, Nanguidno, St. Just-in-Penwith, Cornwall, 9th to 24th November (Madge et al. 1990).
+1982 England: First-winter, Nanquidno, St. Just-in-Penwith, Cornwall, 9th to 24th November (Madge et al. 1990).
 A grey morph individual, lacking orange pigment.

-On 14th November 1982, E. Grace was leading an RSPB field outing at Nanguidno, near St. Just-in-Penwith, Cornwall.
+On 14th November 1982, E. Grace was leading an RSPB field outing at Nanquidno, near St. Just-in-Penwith, Cornwall.
 In the early afternoon, one of the ladies in the group drew Grace's attention to an unusual thrush, the like of which could not be found in any field guide.
 It was dark grey with a white throat and supercilium, greyish breast-band and white wingbars (Pic.
-132).
+133).
 The nearest possible candidate seemed to be Dusky Thrush, but several features did not fit that far eastern thrush.
 Further searches of the area were not immediately successful but on the morning of the 17th it was relocated by Bernard King and later by Steve Hutchings, Graham Hearl and Laurie Williams and on another occasion, by Steve Madge.
 Several other thrush species were discussed and considered but none was a match, although the underwing pattern did suggest one of the Zoothera species.
 While studying the literature it suddenly dawned on Steve Madge that the markings would fit the Nearctic Varied Thrush perfectly if the Nanquidno birds's whitish areas were orange and other features were distinctive enough to show that no other thrush could possibly fit, and the mystery was solved.
-To compare the Nanguidno bird with a normally marked individual, see Colin Bradshaw's photo on the next page (Pic.
-133).
+To compare the Nanquidno bird with a normally marked individual, see Colin Bradshaw's photo on the next page (Pic.
+134).

 It was later discovered to have been present since 9th November when it was seen by Miss Phillips at Nanquidno Farm.
 It regularly visited the farm to feed on Cotoneaster berries and on fallen apples in a small orchard.
 Although often seen in the open, it was generally shy, spending most of the time not far from cover.
 Its flight was low, skimming over walls and between trees.
 It was largely silent but occasionally was heard to call a low chuur chuur.
-There is just one other record for the Western Palearctic, a male at Unaós, Hjaltastaðaþinghá, Iceland from 3rd to 8th May 2004.
+There are two others since, a male at Unaós, Hjaltastaðaþinghá, Iceland for five days in May 2004 and one at Papa Westray in the Orkneys, Scotland from the end of October to 1st November 2021.